spencertipping/cd/README.md

 # `cd`, but better

-A replacement for the default Bash `cd` command.
+A replacement for the default bash/zsh `cd` command.
 It can mount FUSE filesystems on-demand, jump down multiple levels of directories, etc. `cd` always prefers real directories to special commands; so if you had a directory called `foo:`, `cd foo:` would just cd into `foo:`, not try to mount `foo:` with sshfs.

     $ cd machine-name:[path]    # automounts machine-name:path with sshfs
     $ cd /dev/sdb1              # create a mountpoint, then sudo-mount it